do0dleman/colors/README.md

+**This Repository is Deprecated!**

+Development has been moved to the new repository, [hue-hub](https://github.com/do0dleman/hue-hub)!
+Please visit the new repository for the latest updates.

 # Color schemes generating web app on react

 This project was made to generate different color schemes from one "seed" color.